Why does my homebrew beer smell like rotten eggs?

 No one.

-And with that first pour from the fermenter into the green glass bottle, I got the most rank smell.
+And with that first pour from the fermenter, I got the most rank smell.

 It was like I had cracked open a rotten egg and fanned it right up my nose!

-It was disgusting like some kind of vile hydrogen sulfide bomb had been let off and the aroma was trying to burn my nostrils.
+It was disgusting, like some kind of vile hydrogen sulfide bomb had been let off.
+I was gutted; my brew was clearly contaminated.

 Why does my beer smell like rotten eggs?